Jerome Lawrence: Life and career

 Jerome Lawrence Schwartz was born in Cleveland, Ohio, on July 14, 1915.
 Lawrence's father, Samuel Schwartz, operated a printing press, while his mother Sarah (née Rogen) wrote poetry and did volunteer work.
 After he graduated from Glenville High School in 1933, Lawrence attended the Ohio State University, where he graduated with a bachelor's degree in 1937.
 While a student at Ohio State, Lawrence was initiated into the Nu chapter of the Zeta Beta Tau fraternity, a historically Jewish social fraternity.
 Two years later, he completed graduate studies at the University of California, Los Angeles.

 Lawrence worked for several small newspapers as a reporter/editor before moving into radio as a writer for CBS.
 In 1941, Lawrence co-created with Aleen Leslie the radio series A Date with Judy, which was based on Leslie's “One Girl Chorus” column in the Pittsburgh Press.
 Lawrence left the show in 1943.

-With his writing partner, Robert E. Lee, Lawrence worked for Armed Forces Radio during World War II; Lawrence and Lee became the most prolific writing partnership in radio, with such long-running series as Favorite Story, among others.
+With his writing partner, Robert E. Lee, Lawrence worked for Armed Forces Radio while serving together in the U.S. Army during World War II.
+Lawrence and Lee became the most prolific writing partnership in radio, with such long-running series as Favorite Story, among others.

 Lawrence and Lee turned to the live theatre in 1955 with Inherit the Wind, which remains among the most-produced plays in the American theatre.
 They also collaborated on the plays Auntie Mame, The Incomparable Max, and First Monday in October, among others.
 In 1965, they founded the American Playwrights' Theatre, a plan to bypass the commerciality of the Broadway stage, which foreshadowed the professional regional theatre movement.
 Their wildly successful play, The Night Thoreau Spent in Jail, was produced through the American Playwrights Theatre, and premiered at Lawrence's alma mater, Ohio State, which also commissioned their play on the life and times of James Thurber, Jabberwock (1972).